 Models showcase Moschino’s Fall 2017 collection, with clothing made to appear as if crafted from torn fashion magazine pages, paired with bold, avant-garde footwear that highlights the brand’s signature creativity

-Jeremy Scott might be the first designer to send a model down the runway wearing a literal pile of trash—but in true Moschino fashion, there’s more than meets the eye.
+Jeremy Scott might be the first designer to send a model down the runway wearing a literal pile of trash, but in true Moschino fashion, there’s more than meets the eye.
 Scott’s work aligns with Franco Moschino’s belief that fashion is a ‘visual impression’ rather than a craft meant to be taken too seriously.

-In fact, Moschino himself once dismissed the traditional role of a designer, saying, ‘I don’t say I create.
+Moschino himself once dismissed the traditional role of a designer, saying, ‘I don’t say I create.
 I copy, of course… Fashion is a visual impression.’
 This Fall 2017 collection echoed that philosophy, elevating disposable materials into an ironic, high-fashion spectacle.

 He also dressed a model in a dry cleaning bag — complete with a hanger — and another in shower curtains paired with a bath mat shawl in the same fashion show.